danielthetam/danielthetam.github.io/_posts/2023-09-16-getting-started.md

     * Label: `Rq Dt`
     * Type: `Integer`

-Number of days represents the number of days the employee will be working from home, starting on reqDt(the requested date).
-Reason represents the reason for the request.
+`numOfDays` represents the number of days the employee will be working from home, starting on reqDt(the requested date). `reason` represents the reason for the request.
 Once again we save the object.

+### Defining our business process
+Now, we design the business process and define its flow.